netdata/learn/docs/cloud/visualize/nodes.md

 Now that you know how to view your nodes at a glance, learn how to [track active alarms](/docs/cloud/monitor/alarms) with the Alarms panel.

-You can also set up your Spaces and War Rooms for [collaboration](/docs/cloud/collaborate).